 You’ll find giant sequoias on the Sierra Nevada mountains along the western slopes in the heart of California, such as in Yosemite National Park, Sequoia National Park, and Kings Canyon National Park.

-Meanwhile, coast redwoods are found up and down the Pacific Coast, ranging from Central California to Southern Oregon.
+Meanwhile, coast redwoods are found up and down the Pacific Coast, ranging from Central California (such as Big Sur) to Southern Oregon.

 Coast Redwoods Vs. Giant Sequoias